Rushabh-Taneja/blue_stamp_engineering/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+For my first milestone, I attached a functioning keypad and a servo and set a passcode to activate them.
+This is the first security system and the locking system that I plan to use, leaving only the finger print sensor and the installation into the box.
+I used a jumper cables to connect the servo and number pad to the arduino board.
+I used c++ to create a matrix to match with every key on the keyboard to provide an output representing the same number when the respective key was pressed.
+This allowed for a user to input a code.
+The only exceptions to this were "*" and "#" which either cleared

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**